 i.
 Educational Access Scheme (EAS); and

 ii.
-Regional and Rural Bonus Points Scheme.
+Regional and Rural Adjustment Scheme.

 1.1.6.
 A University approved special admission scheme:

 i.
 Aboriginal and Torres Strait Islander Admission Scheme;

 ii.
 Elite Athletes Admission Scheme;

 iv.
 Guaranteed Entry Admission Scheme.

 All Applicants must demonstrate that they meet the University’s English proficiency requirement.
 Further information regarding English language proficiency requirements can be found at the English Language Proficiency for Admission Policy here.

 Applicants for this program must satisfy a minimum English Language Proficiency Standard equivalent to an IELTS overall minimum of 7.0 with no subtest result below 6.0.

 If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, visit the University's credit website for more information on applying for credit.

 LLB (Hons) combined degree students usually complete four core program LAWS courses during their first three years of study.
 These core program courses are: Legal System and Method, Torts, Criminal Law and Procedure, and Contracts.Once students have completed these four core program courses, the LLB (Honours) program diverges into two streams: the Bachelor of Laws (Honours) where students undertake traditional law studies with a wide choice of directed courses; and the Bachelor of Laws (Honours)/Diploma of Legal Practice the Professional Program), which merges traditional undergraduate law teaching with practical legal training and experience.
 The Professional Program must be completed full-time.
 Admission to the Professional Program is competitive.
 See the separate Program Handbook entry for the Bachelor of Laws (Honours)/Diploma of Legal Practice for further information on that program.